ice-009/caravan-SOB-2025-POC/README.md

 - Iterate on the UI/UX based on community feedback to make it approachable for non-technical users
 - Implement and release the dashboard incrementally to reduce review burden and ensure stable rollouts

-These improvements will help make **Caravan** a more educational, privacy-conscious, and user-friendly tool for Bitcoin multisig wallet coordination.